ElIgibility Requirements

 Exam Retake

-If you do not pass the exam on the first try, you may retake the exam a second time.
-There is a $150 fee to retake the exam.
+If you do not pass the exam with a minimum score of 70%, you may retake it.
+There is a $150 USD fee to retake the exam.
 You may re-take the exam up to three (3) times.
-After the third attempt, you must re-take the class at your own expense.
-Individuals who wish to retake the class will receive a 50% discount.
+After the third attempt, you must re-take the bootcamp at your expense.
+Individuals who wish to retake the bootcamp will receive a 50% discount on the program.

 Exam Results